thrust26/6502-QR-code-generator/README.md

 ## License
 Copyright © 2021 Thomas Jentzsch.
 (GPLV3 License)

-This code is released under the GPLV3 license.
+The 6502 QR code generator is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.